Roger Bushell: Second escape

 All British and Commonwealth officer POWs were removed from the camp on 8 October 1941 and were entrained for transfer to Oflag VI-B at Warburg.

 During the night of 8/9 October 1941, the train stopped briefly in Hannover, where Bushell and Czechoslovak Pilot Officer Jaroslav Zafouk jumped from the train and escaped, unnoticed at the time by the German guards.
 Earlier in the journey, six other officers had escaped by jumping off the train while it was moving slowly; one was immediately recaptured and one officer was killed when he fell under the wheels.

-Bushell and Zafouk made their way to Prague in occupied Czechoslovakia.
+Bushell and Zafouk made their way to Prague in German-occupied Czechoslovakia.
 Using Zafouk's contacts, they made contact with the Zeithammel family – Otto, his son, Otokar, and his daughter, Blazena — who were known to the Czech underground movement.
 The two airmen stayed with the Zeithammels in their apartment in the Smichov area of the city while the family tried to make arrangements for their onward journey.
 Bushell and Zafouk remained with the family for nearly eight months, and Bushell developed a relationship with Blazena.
-In mid-May 1942 the RAF officers were betrayed by a former Czech soldier called Miroslav Kraus, who had had an affair with Blazena some years previously and was working as a Gestapo informer.
-The RAF officers were arrested on May 19, and questioned at Gestapo headquarters, a building known as the Petschek Palace.
+In mid-May 1942, the R.A.F. officers were betrayed by a former Czech soldier called Miroslav Kraus, who had had an affair with Blazena some years previously and was working as a Gestapo informer.
+The British officers were arrested on May 19, and questioned at Gestapo headquarters, a building known as the Petschek Palace.
 Bushell was then sent to Stalag Luft III at Sagan, while Zafouk continued to be held in Prague.

-After the assassination of Reinhard Heydrich, a leading light of the SS and acting Reich Protector of Bohemia and Moravia, in Prague on May 27, Bushell was taken from the cells at Stalag Luft III to Berlin for further questioning by the Gestapo who suspected his involvement in the killing of Heydrich.
-He was returned to Sagan in October but told he would be sick if he ever fell into the Gestapo's hands again.
+After the assassination of Reinhard Heydrich, a very senior commander of the SS and acting Reich Protector of occupied Bohemia and Moravia, in Prague on May 27, Bushell was taken from the cells at Stalag Luft III to Berlin for further questioning by the Gestapo who suspected his involvement in the killing of Heydrich.
+He was returned to Sagan in October but told he would be shot if he ever fell into the Gestapo's hands again.
 Zafouk also underwent further questioning in Prague and was eventually sent to Oflag IV-C at Colditz.
 The Zeithammels were shot with other members of the Czech underground on June 30.

 At Stalag Luft III, Bushell took over control of the escape organization from Jimmy Buckley, who was being transferred to another camp in Poland.
-Known as "Big X", he masterminded the building of three big tunnels known as Tom, Dick, and Harry, the production and accumulation of escape material, the introduction of layers of security, and the gathering of military intelligence, which was sent to London in coded letters.
+Known as "Big X", he masterminded the building of three big tunnels known as Tom, Dick and Harry, the production and accumulation of escape material, the introduction of layers of security, and the gathering of military intelligence, which was sent to London in coded letters.
 Burning with hatred after witnessing the terror and suffering inflicted by the Nazis in occupied Prague, and the methods of the Gestapo at first hand, he was determined to wage war from within the camp and strike back at the Germans.
-In what became popularly known as the "Great Escape", he planned to disrupt the Nazi war effort by getting 250 men out in one night.
+In what became popularly known as the "Great Escape", he planned to disrupt the Nazi war effort by getting 200 men out in one night.